You are here

 Cord blood laboratories operating in the UK must comply with government licensing requirements administered by a national agency called the Human Tissue Authority.
 The HTA maintains on-line records of HTA licensed establishments that are updated every few months.
 To help explain their cord blood regulations to the public, in 2016 the HTA created a website "Cord blood banking: a guide for parents".

-The development of the HTA regulations goes back many yars.
+The development of the HTA regulations goes back many years.
 In the US, human "blood" and "tissue" are regulated differently, whereas in the UK and the rest of Europe they are subject to uniform regulations.
 Tissue banks in the UK are regulated by the division of the UK Department of Health called the Medicines and Healthcare products Regulatory Agency (MHRA).
 They issued A Code of Practice for Tissue Banks (33 page pdf) in 2000, and it became compulsory after March 2004.
 Later in 2004, the Human Tissue Authority or HTA took over regulation of tissues intended for human transplant.
 The HTA licenses all UK establishments which remove, store, test, process, use or distribute any human cells that will be used to treat patients.
 Only tissue banks accredited by the HTA may supply tissues for therapy at National Health Service (NHS) hospitals.

 The UK code of practice for tissue banks is consistent with EU standards established at the same time.
 On 31 March 2004 the European Parliament passed Directive 2004/23/EC (11 page pdf) titled "EU-Directive on setting standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells".
 Compliance with this directive has varied among EU nations, but the UK was one of the first to establish fully compliant regulations.